bmcmanus-apex/mergify_poc/README.md

 #### Merge Queue Test Cases To Demo

-- Merge Conflict
+* Merge Conflict
-- speculative checks
+* speculative checks
-  - failing PR front of queue
+  * failing PR front of queue
-  - failing PR last in queue
+  * failing PR last in queue
-  - requeue
+  * requeue
-  - removing a PR from a queue
+  * removing a PR from a queue
-  - can you jump queue
+  * can you jump queue
-    - Hotfix
+    * Hotfix
 * this should fail
+* this should definitely fail
+* why does this work